Delivery Hero is a multinational online food ordering and delivery platform that operates in 70+ countries and partners with 500,000+ restaurants.

 ❌ Problem

-F&B corporation vendors, in particular, find it challenging to consolidate sales and profits across outlets and desired time periods.
-Street food stall vendors also feel uncertain and lack confidence in their business cash flow due to unclear payout statuses.
+F&B vendors struggle to consolidate sales and profits across outlets and time periods.
+While street food vendors face uncertainty due to unclear payout statuses, affecting cash flow confidence.

 🟢 Solution